lukevanlukevan/qmk-action-button/README.md

 ## Known Issues

-Does not currently allow for keymap selection if editing a file in base keyboard folder.
+Does not currently work with Docker containers or GitHub Codespaces.

+### 0.1.0

+-   If inside a keyboard folder but not a keymap, prompt for keymap to use.
+-   Changed terminal name from "QMK Compile Terminal" to "QMK Terminal"

-### 1.0.0
+### 0.0.1

 -   Initial release of QMK Action Button.